Applying for US Citizenship: Everything You Need to Know

 A U.S. citizen, you have access to a U.S. passport and U.S. government protection from unexpected issues overseas.
 If you are a U.S. citizen, you are eligible for most federal jobs abroad, including appointed diplomatic officials.
 Naturalized citizens can also become an elected official, with exception of the Presidency, which is reserved for natural born citizens.

 Inquiries about U.S. citizenship application can be submitted for legal consultation from an attorney listed with the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience and have represented corporate clients like Google and Menlo Ventures.